Sjmarf/ember/docs/element_guide.rst

   :width: 160
   :align: right

 Note that :py:class:`VStack<ember.ui.VStack>`, like Panel, accepts a size.
-Though the area occupied by the VStack itself is invisible, it still occupies an area in the same way that Panel does.
-In the example above, I've set the VStack to match the exact size of the two panels.
+Though the area occupied by the VStack itself is invisible, it still has a set size in the same way that Panel does.
+In the example code above, I've set the VStack to match the exact size of the two panels contained within it.

 If we increase the height of the VStack, a gap will be formed between the two elements (see image).
 This is because VStack will space its child elements out so that they completely fill the height of the VStack.